prof-rossetti/georgetown-opim-557-201803/projects/exec-dashboard/project.md

 Rename the first sheet to "Interface".
 Create a new blank worksheet called "Data" and another called "Dashboard".

 Download the [example monthly sales CSV files](data/) for use during the development process.
 Your submission should be able to process any of these CSV files in any order.
-And the professor will use a similar file when evaluating your submission.
 The expected CSV headers for any of these files are: `date`, `product`, `unit price`, `units sold`, and `sales price`, in that order, assumed to exist on the very first row in the CSV file.
+The professor will use similar files when evaluating your submission.

 Your submission should adhere to the following requirements, as detailed in the corresponding sections below: